 But there might not be a separate power meter just for the heat pump’s compressor.
 Fortunately, performance factors can also be evaluated from vendors’ datasheets and measured brine / heating water temperatures:

 Datasheets provide the Coefficient of Performance (COP) – the ‘instantaneous’ ratio of heating power and electrical power.
 The COP decreases with increasing temperature of the heating water, and with decreasing temperature of the source – the brine circuit immersed in the cold ice / water tank.
-E.g when heating the water in floor loops to 35°C the COP is a bit greater than 4 if the water in the underground tank is frozen (0°C).
-The textbook formula based on Carnot’s ideal process for thermodynamic machines is 8,8 for 0°C/35°; realistic COPs are typically by about factor of 2 lower.
+E.g when heating the water in floor loops to 35°C and the water in the underground tank is frozen (0°C), the COP is a bit greater than 4.
+The textbook formula based on Carnot’s ideal process for thermodynamic machines is 8,8 for 0°C/35°; realistic COPs are typically lower by about factor of 2.